Grace Moon shares her story of change and healing after she began consuming the Hwangchil Tree herb.

 I have been experimenting with Hwangchil Tea for the past few months in various ways and have come to experienced some truly amazing benefits.
 My mind is clearer and my body is in a more balanced and calm state.
 My energy level stays consistent throughout the day, but I am also able to fall right asleep.

-When I tried to find some more information online about the herb, the history and its benefits specifically, I was disappointed that there was nearly no information available at all.
+When I tried to find some more information online about the herb (which comes from the Hwangchil Tree), the history and its benefits specifically, I was disappointed that there was nearly no information available at all.
 I came to learn about the dark and violent history that wiped the Hwangchil Tree from the history books and culture of Korea.
-I won’t get into this now, but there is a glimpse of it here
+I won’t get into this now, but there is a glimpse of it here.

 This evergreen grows to about 15 meters and has oval leaves which look like duck feet.
 Its flowers bloom from June through August and then change into a black fruit between the end of September and November.